-Lutheran Services in America (LSA), in collaboration with UnitedHealthcare (UHC), is embarking on a multiyear initiative to reshape and foster alignment between health and social care systems to strengthen families.
+Lutheran Services in America (LSA), in partnership with UnitedHealthcare (UHC), is embarking on a multi-year initiative to reshape and foster alignment between health and social care systems to strengthen families.
 The Strengthening Families initiative aims to improve outcomes for children, youth and families enrolled in Medicaid, with an initial focus on behavioral health conditions.